 - 1. Refuse unsafe work.
 If you believe you are at risk, stop your task and/or stop work. - 2.
 Know about the workplace hazards and have access to basic health and safety information. - 3.
 Participate in the process of identifying and controlling health and safety hazards at the worksite. - 4.
-Not cause or participate in bullying, violence or harassment. - 5.
+Do not behave in a manner that causes or participates in bullying, discrimination, violence, or harassment. - 5.
 Report all incidents, injuries, and unsafe work conditions or practices to your supervisor. - 6.
-Follow applicable OHS legislation, safety rules, Codes of Practice, Safe Work Practices and Safe Job Procedures, wear required Personal Protective Equipment and participate in safety training initiatives. - 7.
+Follow applicable OHS legislation, safety rules, Codes of Practice, Safe Work Practices and Safe Job Procedures, wear required Personal Protective Equipment and participate in safety training. - 7.
 Notify your supervisor of any circumstance which may affect your ability to work safely.

-Employees and contractors who knowingly violate safety rules will face disciplinary action, dismissal, and/or legal action.

-By working safely and fulfilling their responsibilities, everyone who works at or for Strike will share the benefits of a safe and healthy workplace.
+Employees and contractors who knowingly violate safety rules will face disciplinary action, dismissal and/or legal action.
+By working safely and fulfilling their responsibilities, everyone who works at or for Strike Group will share in the benefits of a safe and healthy workplace.